Bleeding Gums Treatment Skokie, IL

 Address Bleeding Gums in Skokie, IL

-Why do my gums bleed?
-Bleeding gums may be the result of a bacterial infection in the gums.
+Bleeding gums are the result of a bacterial infection in the gums, and poor oral hygiene.
 When plaque and tartar buildup up on the teeth and gums, it can lead to inflammation in the gum tissue.
-Plaque and tartar need to be regularly removed in order for the teeth and gums to remain in optimal condition.
+Your dentist needs to remove plaque and tartar regularly so your teeth and gums remain in the best condition.

 Signs of Gum Disease

-Gum disease is not only one of the most common dental health problems, it is often the underlying cause of many other dental problems.
-Gum disease can develop quickly and easily, especially as a result of the modern American diet, which is typically high in added sugar.
-The Stein Center for Advanced Dentistry emphasizes the need for both routine preventive care AND a good at-home oral hygiene routine as part of maintaining oral health and reducing the incidence of gum disease and tooth decay.
+Gum disease is not only one of the most common dental health problems, it’s the underlying cause of many other issues.
+Gum disease can develop quickly and easily.
+Especially as a result of the modern American diet, which is typically high in added sugar.

 Common signs of gum disease may include: